vberkoz/textclean/README.md

 # TextClean

-A powerful web application for cleaning and formatting text with a variety of transformation options.
+A simple web application for cleaning and formatting text with a variety of transformation options.

 ## Overview